pierrelstan/100-days-of-code/r1-log.md

 ### R1D4
 **Today's Progress**:DrumMachineApp.
 Worked on to play the sound onclick **Thoughts:**  I  realise i need When I click on a .drum-pad element, the audio clip contained in its child <audio> element should be triggered.

+### R1D5
+**Today's Progress**:DrumMachineApp.
+Worked on to play the sound onclick **Thoughts:**  I need to go deep with how to  make the sound play with the id , i Know how to make  the sound play  with without selected the id so i need to find how to do that.